 Finger strength training is a foundational factor that sets the difference between novice and expert level climbers.
 And while climbing does have a mental part involved, strength training for climbing is equally, if not more important.
 Training your finger and grip strength for climbing not only helps with making technical climbs more approachable, but also helps minimize injury.
 In fact, you will notice after some finger training that the smallest holds on your project that felt unhangable become more manageable.

-In this article we are going to talk about some the best ways to build finger strength and how to train grip strength inside and outside of your local climbing gym.
+In this article we are going to talk about some the best ways to build climbing strength and how to train grip strength inside and outside of your local climbing gym.
 You will learn how to prevent injury and enhance climbing performance by utilizing simple training routines that can eventually help you send that project you’ve been working on.

 What is Finger Strength and Why Does it Matter?